moocow-the-bovine/PDL-VectorValued/README.txt

     Bryan Jurish <moocow@cpan.org>

 COPYRIGHT
-    *   Code for qsortvec() copyright (C) Tuomas J. Lukka 1997.
-        Contributions by Christian Soeller (c.soeller@auckland.ac.nz) and
-        Karl Glazebrook (kgb@aaoepp.aao.gov.au).
-All rights reserved.
-There is no warranty.
-You are allowed to redistribute this software / documentation under certain conditions.
-For details, see the file COPYING in the PDL distribution.
-If this file is separated from the PDL distribution, the copyright notice should be included in the file.

-    *   All other parts copyright (c) 2007-2021, Bryan Jurish.
+    Copyright (c) 2007-2021, Bryan Jurish.
 All rights reserved.

     This package is free software, and entirely without warranty.
 You may redistribute it and/or modify it under the same terms as Perl itself.